botherder/targetedthreats/README.md

 # targetedthreats

 Collection of IOCs related to targeting of civil society.

-If you're interested, I also compile a list of [Reports](https://github.com/botherder/targetedthreats/wiki/Reports) detailing attacks against activists, dissidents and journalists.
+The file **reports.csv** contains a list of reports from which these indicators are extracted.
+This list is also presented [here](https://securitywithoutborders.org/resources/targeted-surveillance-reports.html).

 The file **targetedthreats.csv** contains a list of network indicators in CSV format.